Learning More About ADHD

 Authenticity attracts real and repels fake.

-We want the fortress of our health to keep what is meant for us and repel all else.
+We want the fortress of our health to keep what is meant for us and repel what is not.

 Fitting our lives around our wiring, rather than chopping ourselves up to suit those who view our medical condition as a dainty spoiled brat type preference / as a cop out / easy way out (try living with this first and then make your assumptions) / the personality police, feels way better.